charmed-kubernetes/kubernetes-docs/pages/k8s/keepalived.md

 toc: False
 ---

 The standard deployment of the
-**Canonical Distribution of Kubernetes<sup>&reg;</sup> (CDK)** includes a single instance of the kube-api-loadbalancer.
-For many use cases this is perfectly adequate, but in a production environment you should be keen to eliminate any single point of failure.
+**Charmed Distribution of Kubernetes<sup>&reg;</sup> (CDK)** includes a single instance of the kube-api-loadbalancer.
+For many use cases this is perfectly adequate, but in a production environment, you should be keen to eliminate any single point of failure.

 The recommended way to provide a failover for the kube-api-loadbalancer is by using